pazacharis/GridRep/README.md

-# GR_DBSCAN
+# GridRep
-Grid Representatives for DBSCAN
+Grid Representatives for DBSCAN.